Devendra Banhart: Musical career

 The film Life During Wartime, directed by Todd Solondz, features a musical collaboration between Banhart and Beck.
 The song plays over the film's end credits.
-Banhart sings lead vocals while Beck adds backing vocals and also recorded the track.
+Banhart sings lead vocals while Beck adds backing vocals and recorded the track.
 The lyrics were written by Solondz and the music by composer Marc Shaiman.
 Banhart is an avid skateboarder.
-In March 2010, he broke a bone in his right leg while skating, only hours before a concert in Phoenix.
-This resulted in the cancellation of future shows in Utah and Colorado.

-In 2011, he collaborated with Marisa Monte and Rodrigo Amarante on a version of the song "Nú Com a Minha Música" for the Red Hot Organization's most recent charitable album Red Hot + Rio 2.
-The album is a follow-up to the 1996 Red Hot + Rio.
-Proceeds from the sales will be donated to raise awareness and money to fight AIDS/HIV and related health and social issues.
+In March 2010, he broke a bone in his right leg while skating, only hours before a concert in Phoenix resulting in the cancellation of future shows in Utah and Colorado.
+In 2011, he collaborated with Marisa Monte and Rodrigo Amarante on a version of the song "Nú Com a Minha Música" for the Red Hot Organization's recent charitable album Red Hot + Rio 2, a follow-up to 1996's Red Hot + Rio.
+Proceeds from the sales were donated to raise awareness and money to fight AIDS/HIV and related health and social issues.

 In April 2012, Banhart took part in artist Doug Aitken's audiovisual project "Song 1" at the Hirshhorn Museum in Washington, D.C.
-Banhart joined Beck and James Murphy of LCD Soundsystem in performing "I Only Have Eyes For You" for the project that uses eleven high-definition video projectors working in tandem to blanket the museum's entire surface with a video of the performance.

-In July 2012, Banhart performed on The Eric Andre Show during the show's first season.

-On December 3, 2012, Banhart announced his new album, Mala.
-The album was released on March 12, 2013, and was Banhart's debut album for Nonesuch.

-In 2014, Banhart covered Arthur Russell's "Losing My Taste For The Nightlife" for the Red Hot + Arthur Russell compilation that benefitting the Red Hot Organizations fight against AIDS.

-On May 14, 2016, Banhart curated a two-day event at the Walker Art Center in Minneapolis, Minnesota, featuring performances from Harold Budd, Hecuba, Lucky Dragons, Jessica Pratt, Rodrigo Amarante, William Basinksi, and Helado Negro.
+Banhart joined Beck and James Murphy of LCD Soundsystem in performing "I Only Have Eyes For You" for the project.
+"Song 1" used eleven high-definition video projectors working in tandem to blanket the museum's entire surface with a video of the performance.
+In July 2012, Banhart performed on The Eric Andre Show on Adult Swim during the show's first season.
+On December 3, 2012, Banhart announced his album, Mala.
+The album was released on March 12, 2013, and was Banhart's debut album for Nonesuch Records.
+In 2014, he covered Arthur Russell's "Losing My Taste For The Nightlife" for the Red Hot + Arthur Russell compilation which benefitted the Red Hot Organizations fight against AIDS.
+On May 14, 2016, Banhart curated a two-day event at the Walker Art Center in Minneapolis, Minnesota featuring performances from Harold Budd, Hecuba, Lucky Dragons, Jessica Pratt, Rodrigo Amarante, William Basinksi, and Helado Negro.